SerugundaNickson/airbnb-clone-project/README.md

 Offers administrative controls to monitor users, properties, and bookings.
 This feature is useful for moderating content and maintaining platform integrity.

+## API Security

+Securing the backend APIs is critical for protecting sensitive data, ensuring proper access control, and maintaining the integrity of the platform.
+The following security measures will be implemented in the Airbnb Clone project:

+### Authentication
+Authentication ensures that only registered users can access protected resources.
+Techniques such as token-based authentication (e.g., JWT) will be used to verify user identities and prevent unauthorized access.

+### Authorization
+Authorization determines what actions an authenticated user is allowed to perform.
+This prevents users from accessing or modifying data they do not own, such as booking someone else's property or managing another user’s listing.

+### Rate Limiting
+Rate limiting protects the API from abuse by restricting the number of requests a user or client can make in a given timeframe.
+This helps prevent denial-of-service (DoS) attacks and reduces server overload.

+### Data Validation and Sanitization
+All incoming data will be validated and sanitized to protect against common attacks such as SQL injection and cross-site scripting (XSS).
+This ensures that only safe and expected data is processed by the system.

+### Secure Communication
+All API requests will be sent over HTTPS to encrypt data in transit.
+This prevents eavesdropping and man-in-the-middle attacks, especially when handling sensitive information such as passwords and payment details.

+### Protection of Sensitive Data
+Sensitive information such as passwords and payment details will be securely stored using encryption and hashing algorithms.
+This protects user data even in the event of a data breach.